garrandall/popular-music-data/tracks/native-new-yorker-odyssey.md

 (Runnin' pretty, New York City girl)

-(Ooh, ooh, ooh
+(Oh, oh oh
-Native, native, native, ooh)
+Native, native, native, oh

 (Where did all those yesterdays go?
 When you still believed